prgrphnrtr/mUPC/1 - laws/UPCA/UPCA.md

 1. This Agreement shall be open for signature by any Member State on 19 February 2013.

 1. This Agreement shall be subject to ratification in accordance with the respective constitutional requirements of the Member States.
-Instruments of ratification shall be deposited with the General Secretariat of the Council of the European Union (hereinafter referred to as ‘the depositary’).
+Instruments of ratification shall be deposited with the General Secretariat of the Council of the European Union (hereinafter referred to as ‘the depositary').

 1. Each Member State having signed this Agreement shall notify the European Commission of its ratification of the Agreement at the time of the deposit of its ratification instrument pursuant to Article 18(3) of Regulation (EU) No 1257/2012.